eficode-academy/helm-katas/external-charts.md

 We will start by deploying the example todo application with all custom Kubernetes yaml, and then modify the chart to use the `bitnami/mysql` chart as a dependency, instead of our custom mysql deployment.

-You should start with the example chart located in `helm-katas/external-charts/start`.
 If you get stuck, or you want to see how the finished chart looks, a completed version can be found in `helm-katas/external-charts/done`.

 ### Overview